deeksha-ms/BUNDL/README.md

 <h2> Data access </h2>
-Download TUH data from: [TUH EEG Seizure Corpus](https://isip.piconepress.com/projects/tuh_eeg/).
-Simulated data can be recreated using the provided matlab scripts.
+Download TUH data from: [TUH Seizure Corpus](https://isip.piconepress.com/projects/tuh_eeg/) Simulated data can be recreated using the provided matlab scripts.
 For the exact copy of data used in paper, please email dshama1@jhu.edu to setup large file transfer. <br>